 By Cherokee Nation Principal Chief Bill John Baker

 Editor's Note: The National Trust for Historic Preservation’s Trustees Emeritus Award for Historic Site Stewardship recognizes success and innovation in historic preservation, management, and programming at historic sites.
 Want to submit a nomination for this year’s award?
 Learn more about the criteria and nomination process here.
-The deadline for nominations is June 29, 2018.
+Deadline for 2019 is July 1.

 Historic preservation for Cherokee Nation means safeguarding our heritage and culture.
 It is a value that is deeply ingrained in us as Cherokees, across generations—and a responsibility that we all share as citizens of our communities.
 It reflects our past and heralds our future.